GPII/universal/README.md

         gpii = fluid.registerNamespace("gpii");
     // Now you will have access to both fluid and gpii namespaces.

 Testing
 -------

-There are currently 2 different sets of tests: the ones that run in the browser and the ones run in node.js.
+There are currently 3 different sets of tests:
+* the ones that run in the browser
+* the ones run in node.js
+* production tests, running in node.js but having external requirements

-Running browser tests:
+=== Running browser tests: ===
-open `{universal}/tests/web/html/all-tests.html` in your preferred browser:
+open `{universal}/tests/web/html/all-tests.html` in your preferred browser

-Running node-based tests:
+=== Running node-based tests ===
+From the root of the `universal` folder, run the following command:

     node tests/all-tests.js

+=== Running node-based production tests ===
+The purpose of these tests are to test production config setups of the system.
+This involves using the online preferences server when fetching preferences sets, so there are extended requirements for these tests.

+Requirements:
+* an internet connection
+* a preferences server running at `http://preferences.gpii.net` containing at least the following (unmodified) NP set present: `MikelVargas`

+The tests are run using the following command:

+    node tests/ProductionConfigTests.js

 Deploying with Docker
 ---------------------